 The payout ratio might be the most important metric for judging dividend sustainability.
 It compares the amount of money a company paid out in dividends last year to the earnings it generated.
 A ratio that's too high -- say, greater than 80% of earnings -- indicates that the company may be stretching to make payouts it can't afford, even when its dividend yield doesn't seem particularly high.

-Altria has an enormous payout ratio of 91%.
+Altria has a high payout ratio of 95%.

 3. Balance sheet